fieldtrip/website/reference/ft_rejectvisual.md

    cfg.alim        = value that determines the amplitude scaling for the
-                     channel and trial display, if empty then the amplitude scaling is automatic (default = []) cfg.eegscale    = number, scaling to apply to the EEG channels prior to display cfg.eogscale    = number, scaling to apply to the EOG channels prior to display cfg.ecgscale    = number, scaling to apply to the ECG channels prior to display
+                     channel and trial display, if empty then the amplitude scaling is automatic (default = [])

+ The following options for the scaling of the EEG, EOG, ECG, EMG, MEG and NIRS channels is optional and can be used to bring the absolute numbers of the different channel types in the same range (e.g. fT and uV).
+The channel types are determined from the input data using FT_CHANNELSELECTION. cfg.eegscale    = number, scaling to apply to the EEG channels prior to display cfg.eogscale    = number, scaling to apply to the EOG channels prior to display cfg.ecgscale    = number, scaling to apply to the ECG channels prior to display